-Real Estate M&A in EMEA: A tale of two regions
+Real Estate M&A Activity in Europe, Middle East and Africa: a tale of two regions

 Dealmakers may consider diversifying portfolios across the EMEA region, focusing on markets with stronger growth prospects and more stable economic environments.